deepti-dwivedi-10/Distributed-Key-Value-Store-Piazza/README.md

 ---

-## License

-This is an educational project.
-Feel free to use, modify, and learn from it.

----

 ## Contact

 For questions or issues, refer to the troubleshooting section or examine the logs output by each component.

----

-**End of README**

-This distributed key-value store demonstrates production-grade distributed systems concepts in clean, understandable Java code.
-Perfect for learning, portfolio projects, and technical interviews.